 In February 2021, the Energy Regulation Division of the Ministry of Energy and Resources announced that it was consulting with stakeholders on proposed regulatory enhancements intended to strengthen Saskatchewan's oil and gas liability management framework and reduce the prospect of new orphan oil and gas wells and facilities in Saskatchewan.
 This process led to the development of the new Financial Security and Site Closure Regulations (the "Closure Regulations"), which were published in June 2021, but are not yet in force.
 Changes under the Closure Regulations will include: (i) changes to the formula for determining if a licensee poses a risk; (ii) annual spend targets for closure activities by licensees, commencing in 2023; and (iii) new guidance on when a security deposit may be required by a licensee or in connection with a transfer.
-The Oil and Gas Conservation Regulations, 2012, (the "Conservation Regulations") remain in effect until the Closure Regulations come into force.
-Among other things, the Conservation Regulations provide a formula for determining a licensee's LLR, outline eligibility requirements for holding licences, and provide guidance on when a security deposit may be required by a licensee or in connection with a transfer.
+The Conservation Regulations provide a formula for determining a licensee's LLR, outline eligibility requirements for holding licences, and provide guidance on when a security deposit may be required by a licensee or in connection with a transfer.

 The BC Commission previously oversaw a Liability Management Rating Program (the "BC LMR Program"), which is designed to manage public liability exposure related to oil and natural gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
 In the spring of 2019, the BC Commission introduced a Comprehensive Liability Management Plan ("CLMP").
 The purpose of the CLMP is to ensure that 100% of the costs associated with the reclamation of oil and natural gas sites is paid by industry, rather than the Government of British Columbia or residents of British Columbia.
 Pursuant to the CLMP, the BC Commission is implementing a Permittee Capability Assessment ("PCA") program.
 Similar to the framework to be implemented in Alberta, the PCA program is intended to be a holistic evaluation of permittees throughout the development life cycle and is intended to replace the BC LMR Program.
 The PCA program is intended to mitigate risk and minimize pressure on the Orphan Site Reclamation Fund.
-The BC Commission has been gradually moving from the BC LMR Program to the PCA program and anticipates full implementation in April 2022.